Air Travel Complaints

-Air Travelers have rights.
+Air Travelers Have Rights.

 DOT’s aviation consumer protection website provides information on key topics of interest to air travelers organized by topic.
 For additional convenience, DOT maintains a “Fly Rights” guide, as an easy to use reference for air travelers.

-Airline Safety: For information on reporting an airline safety issue visit the Federal Aviation Administration’s FAA Hotline webpage here.
+Airline Safety: For information on reporting an airline safety issue visit the Federal Aviation Administration’s Hotline webpage here.

 Aviation Security: For concerns about aviation security call the Transportation Security Administration (TSA) toll-free at 1-866-289-9673 or email TSA.
 For additional information, visit the TSA website.

 Non-safety or security air service related issues: For the fastest resolution of many air service related issues, contact an Airline or Ticket Agents’ Customer Service Representative.
+You may also contact DOT's Office of Aviation Consumer Protection.

-Air travelers who experience disability-related problems may also call DOT’s toll-free hotline for air travelers with disabilities 1-800-778-4838 or 1-800-455-9880 (TTY) to obtain assistance.
+Air travelers who experience disability-related problems may also call DOT’s toll-free hotline for air travelers with disabilities 1-800-778-4838* to obtain assistance.
 The hotline will provide general information about the rights of air travelers with disabilities, respond to requests for printed consumer information, and assist air travelers with disabilities with time-sensitive disability-related issues.
 The hours for the hotline are 9 a.m. to 5 p.m.
 Eastern time, Monday through Friday, except federal holidays.

 Air travelers who believe their rights have been violated or are unable to resolve an issue to their satisfaction may file complaints with the airline, ticket agent and/or DOT.

-- DOT requires airlines to acknowledge consumer complaints within 30 days of receiving them and to send consumers written responses addressing these complaints within 60 days of receiving them (30 days for disability related complaints).
+- DOT requires airlines to acknowledge consumer complaints within 30 days of receiving them and to send consumers written responses addressing these complaints within 60 days of receiving them (30 days for disability-related complaints).

 - DOT requires airlines that fly to, from, or within the United States to state on their websites how and where complaints can be submitted.
 There may be a form on the airline’s website for this purpose.
 Often, you may also email or write to the airline or ticket agent’s consumer office at its headquarters.

-File a complaint or comment with DOT.
+Filing a complaint or comment with DOT.

 - Use this online form to send a complaint or comment to DOT about an air travel consumer or civil rights (including disability) related issue or experience.